exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 14 - The Unforgiving Light.md

 **Six Months After Leaving the Dome**

+*Forty weeks since the Demon King's return.
+The longest any resistance cell has survived in demon territory.*

 Deephollow had transformed from an abandoned dwarven ruin into something resembling hope made manifest.

 Kaelen stood on the battlements watching the sunrise paint the mountains in shades of gold and amber, and felt something he hadn't experienced in years: peace.
 Brief, fragile, probably temporary—but real.